AbsaOSS/hermes/_docs/0.2/usage.md

     .load(<path provided>)
 ```

-Same way you would provide the Dataset Comparison spark job with `format`, but prefix it with `--`, `path`, but prefix it if either `--ref-` or `--new-`, dependeing on the origing.
+Same way you would provide the Dataset Comparison spark job with `format`, but prefix it with `--`, `path`, but prefix it if either `--ref-` or `--new-`, depending on the origin.
 Maybe add a `--header` option, if you chose `CSV` format or `--rowTag`, if you chose `XML`.

 Now how to use it all together:

 - `--format`, `--new-format`, `--ref-format` for choosing the format type.
 This can be `parquet`, `csv`, `xml`, `jdbc`, etc.
-- `--ref-path`, `--new-path` and `--out-path` define paths on HDFS of reference data path, newly created data path and diff output path, repspectively.
+- `--ref-path`, `--new-path` and `--out-path` define paths on HDFS of reference data path, newly created data path and diff output path, respectively.
 In case of usage of `jdbc` format these can be replaced by `--ref-dbtable` and `--ned-dbtable`
 - `--keys` to specifie the primary key(s) of the table, e.g. `--keys ID1, ID2`.
 These can be only top level columns.
 - format specific keys prefixed with `--`, so `--header`, `--rowTag`, `--user`, etc.

 **Mandatory fields** are logically the paths/dbtables, format (at least the general one) and any format specific keys that are prescribed by the format used.

-**NOTE** if you want to use `jdbc` format or others, requiring specific drivers, you should have appropriate drivers on a class path.
+**NOTE** if you want to use `jdbc` format or others, requiring specific drivers, you should have appropriate drivers on a classpath.

 ***